Josh Smith Preview, Player Props: Rangers vs. Astros

 Josh Smith At The Plate

-- Smith is batting .196 with six doubles, four home runs and 18 walks.
+- Smith is batting .196 with six doubles, five home runs and 19 walks.

+- In 40.6% of his games this season (26 of 64), Smith has picked up at least one hit, and in four of those games (6.3%) he recorded more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.